The Purbeck School Governors – September 2019

 Clerk to the Governors

 Karen Hall: Having grown up in Somerset throughout the whole of my child-hood, I moved to Dorset in 1994 to make a new life with my husband Andrew.
-We have been married for 20 years and have two children, Michael and Christopher.
-My eldest son is in Year 10 at The Purbeck School and my youngest son is in Year 7.
+We have been married for 24 years and have two children, Michael and Christopher.
+My eldest son is in Year 13 at The Purbeck School and is hoping to study Chemical Engineering at the University of Surrey and my youngest son is in Year 10.

 Being involved with school life is very much a part of me- I started off as a parent volunteer within the Reception class when my eldest son started school in 2006 and I continued to play an active part within school by becoming Secretary, Vice Chair and Chair of school PTA over the years.

-Outside of work I am a keen Short Mat bowler and have played for Dorset County for the last 21 years.
+Outside of work I am a keen Short Mat bowler and have played for Dorset County for the last 25 years.
+In 2019 I trialled for the England Ladies team and was successful.
 I also enjoy card-making in my spare time.